-- Dashboard Sharing – the dashboard sharing tab allows dashboard owners to make a dashboard shared or private and manage who can see the dashboard.
+- Dashboard Sharing – the dashboard sharing tab allows dashboard owners to manage who can see the dashboard.

 Some of these options may not be available to you for all dashboards depending on your permissions.
 For details on which options are available based on your permission level for a dashboard, check out this article on Sharing Data and Dashboards.

 In the Datasets tab, you will find all data that you have imported or have been given permission to.
-Click on the “upload new dataset” button to bring more data into SpatialKey.
+Click on the “Add New Dataset” button to bring more data into SpatialKey.
 For more details, check out this article on Importing Your First Dataset.
-Note that you will not see the “upload new dataset” option if you don’t have permission to upload data into your SpatialKey organization.
+Note that you will not see the “Add New Dataset” option if you don’t have permission to upload data into your SpatialKey organization.